What contracts are included in contractual liability?

 4. Contracts with municipalities.

-Some companies remove the blanket terminology to limit contractual liability.
+Some companies remove the blanket terminology to limit contractual liability and narrow their exposure.

-Legal fees and costs become part of the limit of liability under the contractual liability unless the insured would be held responsible in the absence of the contract.
-In that case, legal fees and costs are covered in addition to the limit of liability.
+Legal fees and costs are usually part of the limit of liability under contractual liability unless the insured would have been held responsible in the absence of the contract; in that case, legal fees and costs are often covered in addition to the limit.

-Seek advise from your attorney and insurance agent when contemplating agreements with transfers of liability.
-These scenarios are very complex under general liability policies.
+Seek advice from your attorney and insurance agent when contemplating agreements that transfer liability, since these scenarios are complex under general liability policies; you should also ask your agent to review any proposed indemnity or hold-harmless language.

 Need insurance for You, Your Family or Your Business?